Search files with the API

 Setting the number of results

-If your query contains more than 100 results, you can fetch the other results with additional requests by setting the from parameter.
+If your query contains more than 100 results, you can fetch the remaining results by sending additional requests using the from parameter.
 The count starts from 0, so the first 100 results are 0-99.
 The following query will fetch the next 100 (from 100 to 199):

 {